 - Try stress-relieving exercises.
 These can do wonders to help the brain shut down, recuperate and prepare for another day.
 Some exercises that I recommend include:

 - Use a weighted blanket.
-Weighted blankets resemble a standard blanket, but are weighted with beads or pellets to make them heavier than a standard blanket.
+Weighted blankets resemble standard blankets, but are weighted with beads or pellets to make them heavier than a standard blanket.
 They are known to help relieve anxiety and stress, and are a common tool used with children who are autistic or have behavior issues.
-One option that I like is the ChiliBLANKET, a hydro-powered, temperature-controlled weighted blanket that helps deliver restful, restorative sleep.
-With a chiliBLANKET, you can personalize your sleep microclimate by connecting it to your OOLER or chiliPAD control unit for hydro-powered, temperature control.
-(Receive a special 25% discount on your purchase of the chiliBLANKET by entering the code SLEEPME at checkout!)
-Please note, I recommend using a weighted blanket that is within 7-15 percent of your body weight.
-The weight of the ChiliBLANKET is 20 lb.

 Sleep Medications

 In addition to recommended lifestyle changes, the conventional medicine approach to dealing with sleep issues often involves prescription sleep medications, such as Ambien or Restoril.
-While there might be circumstances in which one of these medications is indicated, they can often become habit-forming and lead to other unwanted symptoms, such as daytime drowsiness, dizziness or lightheadedness, headaches, gastrointestinal problems, allergic reactions, and memory/performance problems.
-I could write a whole article on this topic, as I am a pharmacist after all, but I will spare you the details, and assume you are here for root cause solutions. 😉
+While there might be circumstances in which one of these medications is indicated, they can often become habit-forming and lead to other unwanted symptoms, such as daytime drowsiness, dizziness, lightheadedness, headaches, gastrointestinal problems, allergic reactions, and memory/performance problems.
+[15] (I could write a whole article on this topic, as I am a pharmacist after all, but I will spare you the details, and assume you are here for root cause solutions.😉)

 Fortunately, there are many holistic approaches to getting a better night’s sleep that don’t come with unwanted side effects, but may promote better thyroid and adrenal health instead!